 Exit Tasmania East Coast’s beaches.
 Welcome to wild mountains, caves and deep blue lakes!
 What to see in Tasmania’s center region?
 I give you the 8 highlights of my own road trip.

 Lake St Clair

 Incredible nature gem of Tasmania right on your way to Lake St-Claire, the Lake Burbury suddenly points its nose behind the highway’s curve.
 From the top, it’s a dark blue lake.
-It looks like a glacier.
 From the bottom, you see a majestic scenery – green little islands interrupting a barely moving water.
-It’s not mentioned in tourist guides but definitely one of the places to see in Tasmania’s centre.
+It’s not mentioned in tourist guides but definitely one of the must-see places.
 Lake St Clair is in the same style.
 But there, you could see platypuses if lucky!